 So, you have finally decided to take the leap and be evaluated for LASIK surgery.
 Before LASIK instructions often generate common questions.
 Likely, if you are a contact lens wearer, one of those questions is “do I need to take a break from my contacts before LASIK surgery?”
-At Providence Eye & Laser Specialists our surgeon Dr. Mozayeni has one goal in mind and that is delivering every patient a long lasting optimal result and an outstanding patient experience.
-To do that, Dr. Mozayeni does ask that you take a break from contacts both prior to the consultation and before LASIK surgery.
+At Providence Eye & Laser Specialists our surgeons Dr. Nunnery and Dr. Mozayeni have one goal in mind and that is delivering every patient a long lasting optimal result and an outstanding patient experience.
+To do that, we require that you take a break from contacts both prior to the consultation and prior to LASIK surgery.

-Here’s why: Contact lenses come in contact with the clear front surface of your eye known as the cornea.
+- Contact lenses come in contact with the clear front surface of your eye known as the cornea.
 They stay in place because they hold themselves onto the cornea like a miniature suction cup, so you can imagine that over time this little suction cup can distort the natural shape of the cornea.
 The amount of distortion varies from person to person.
 However, even the most minor amount can lead to inaccurate data gathered during your thorough consultation and subsequent programming of the lasers.
-Sometimes this inaccurate information can even lead to incorrectly thinking someone is not a good candidate before LASIK surgery.
+Sometimes this inaccurate information can even lead to incorrectly thinking someone is not a good candidate for LASIK surgery.

 So now that you understand why it is so important to take a break from your contacts before LASIK eye surgery, it’s time to answer our next question.